 Production: During the last decade, total production of Mongolia's refined copper grew significantly.
 In 2014, Achit Ikht's production capacity was 3-4 times that of Erdmin.
-With the commission of Achit Ikht, refined copper output increased from 2.3 thousand tons in 2013 to 7 thousand tons in 2014.
+Due to the commission of Achit Ikht, refined copper output increased from 2.3 thousand tons in 2013 to 7 thousand tons in 2014.
 Since then, production has increased further to reach 15 thousand tons in 2015.
 However, since 2017, production levels have gradually declined.

 In 2020, the two companies produced 9.5 thousand tons of cathode copper, a 19.4 percent decrease year-on-year.
-The drop in production was due to the decrease in the copper grade of the Erdenet's low grade ore from which the refined copper was produced.
+The drop in production was due to the decrease in the copper grade of the Erdenet's deposit dump from which it produces refined copper.
 Additionally, Achit Ikht has been unable to sell its products for some time as they have not renewed its license, opting to store its products outside the factory (ERI, 2021).